Yes, payments may be made anytime in any amount but, the full amount will need to be paid by the due date to avoid

 Office Hours: 8:00am - 5:00pm Monday - Friday

 When making your payment in person, bring in your entire tax bill.
 We will collect either the spring or fall payment stub with your payment and will affix the Treasurer stamp to the bottom of the tax bill as a receipt for your records.
-When mailing in your payment, your canceled check willl act as your receipt.
-You may request a receipt be sent to you if enclose a self-addressed stamped einvelope with your payment.
+When mailing in your payment, your bank statement showing the payment willl act as your receipt.
+You may also screen print your payment on our online PATI (Public Access Tax Information) website.

 Click here to look up your tax information.
 You may look up your taxes by your name, property address, duplicate number, or parcel number.
 This site is updated nightly.
 You may also contact our office and we can verify your payment.
 Please have your duplicate number available when you call.